 In addition to being a theatre practitioner, Lizzy is also is an activist.
-She is a firm believer in using her work as a tool to make a difference.
-Through her studies, Lizzy has developed a passion for Theatre of the Oppressed and finding ways to start conversations about difficult subject matter.
+She is a firm believer in using her craft as a tool to make a difference in the world.
+Throughout her artistic career, Lizzy has developed a passion for Theatre of the Oppressed and finding ways to use theatre to start conversations about difficult subject matter.
 While she was majoring in Theatre at Ashland, she took the lead in launching an annual social commentary season for her academic honorary.
 In 2015/2016 they challenged social convention about rape culture on college campuses buy producing two conversation pieces: The Vagina Monologues and The Eight: Reindeer Monologues.
 In her senior year she had the pleasure of directing both Gifted and Moon for the Misbegotten (Eugene O'Neill) .Elizabeth also served three consecutive terms as President of the Theatre Academic Honorary: Alpha Psi Omega, Ohio Zeta Chapter.